-We go through homemade granola bars super quickly, so I usually store them in an airtight container in the fridge and we finish them off way before they go bad.
-If you don't go through yours as quickly, then you can wrap the granola bars individually in plastic wrap and store them in a bag in the freezer for a couple months.
-When you need a granola bar, simply remove one or two from the freezer the night before to thaw.
+I usually store my homemade granola bars in an airtight container in the fridge and we finish them off way before they go bad.
+If you don't go through yours as quickly, then you can wrap the granola bars individually in plastic wrap and store them in a bag in the freezer for up to 2-3 months.

 - Line an 8x8 baking dish with parchment paper and set aside.

 - Add in the nut butter and pitted dates and process until everything is broken down into a crumbly mixture.

 - Run the food processor again and stream in the coconut oil 1 tablespoon at a time until a sticky dough forms.
 It should be able to hold together when pressed between your fingers.
 You should have to use between 4-6 tablespoons.

 - Press the mixture firmly into a lined 8x8 baking dish.
 The mixture may feel a little oily, but the bars won't taste oily.
 They will just hold together really well!

 - Place the pan in the fridge for about 1 hour until the dough has set.
 Cut the dough into rectangles or squares.
 I get about 24 small rectangles.

 - Store the bars in an airtight container in the fridge for up to 2 weeks.